Art for Ages

-The United Nations has recently predicted that, by 2050, the global population of people aged 60+ will increase from 605 million to 2 billion, with quadruple the number of people reaching 80 years of age compared with 2000.
+The United Nations has predicted that, by 2050, the global population of people aged 60+ will increase from 605 million to 2 billion, with quadruple the number of people reaching 80 years of age compared with 2000.
 While this is in many ways a success story in terms of health outcomes, it carries with it substantial social and economic challenges, including stress, depression, loneliness, and social isolation and associated declines in health.

 For the full project team,